 This fall, I decided I would try to make a Paleo-friendly version, dial the sweetness way way down, increase the pecans, add some healthy fats…. make a pie that, while still a treat, was something I didn’t feel guilty serving my family and our friends for dessert after Thanksgiving dinner.

-It took quite a bit of tinkering, both with the crust (I have now been on a two-year long pursuit of the perfect Paleo pie crust and this is definitely the best crust I’ve ever tried) and to get the consistency of the sugar custard just right.
+It took quite a bit of tinkering, both with the crust (I have now been on a two-year long pursuit of the perfect Paleo pie crust and this is definitely the best crust I’ve ever tried – or try my newest pie crust recipe) and to get the consistency of the sugar custard just right.
 I finally found just the right balance of sweet enough to feel like pecan pie and just the right gooey texture, and truly highlighting the flavor of the pecans.
 So, here is my version of pecan pie!

 - Preheat oven to 375F.